ImBenni/ImBenni/README.md

 # Hello!
 I am Benni!

-### - I'm 20 years old Video Editor, Content Creaotr and Frontend Developer at times from Norway!
+### - I'm 20 years old Video Editor, Content Creator and Frontend Developer at times from Norway!

 ### - Learning :
 - ✨ Javascript and such